AndrosDe/ploerr/README.md

     In the contact.html the keyword "beer near me" was able to be implemented into the meta description, as it does make sense content-wise.
   </ul>
   <br>
-    Another great place to use the meta description was the products.html, as it allowed to insert the keyword "inexpensive ale & beer" in a kind of stealthy but still appropriate way.
+    Another great place to use the meta description was the products.html, as it allowed to insert the keyword "inexpensive ale & beer" in a kind of stealthy but still an appropriate way.
   <br><br>
 - ### Pictures, Videos, and external sources:
   One of the biggest successes is the index page with the video of "beer being handed out to customers" running in a loop.<br>It is supposed to subtly encourage a desire to get a beer or a drink and according to our website testers, it seems to work quite well.